pranavjv/vam/vradam_adaptive_stability_hypothesis.md

-# VADAM and the Adaptive Edge of Stability: Theoretical Analysis
+# VRADAM and the Adaptive Edge of Stability: Theoretical Analysis

 ## Background

 The paper ["Adaptive Gradient Methods at the Edge of Stability"](https://arxiv.org/abs/2207.14484) by Cohen et al. establishes that Adam with β₁ = 0.9 exhibits an "Adaptive Edge of Stability" (AEoS) phenomenon where the maximum eigenvalue of the preconditioned Hessian equilibrates at approximately 38/η, where η is the learning rate.

-This document presents a theoretical analysis of why our Velocity-Adaptive Momentum (VADAM) optimizer might be able to surpass this bound and maintain stability at higher eigenvalues.
+This document presents a theoretical analysis of why our Velocity-Adaptive Momentum (VRADAM) optimizer might be able to surpass this bound and maintain stability at higher eigenvalues.

 ## Key Insights from the AEoS Paper